ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

             RCLCPP_INFO(rclcpp::get_logger("ping_client"), "Service not available, waiting again...");
         }

-        RCLCPP_INFO(rclcpp::get_logger("ping_client"), "Sending request");
+        // Now that the service is available, send the request RCLCPP_INFO(rclcpp::get_logger("ping_client"), "Sending request");
         auto result = client->async_send_request(request);

-        // Wait for the result.
-        if (rclcpp::spin_until_future_complete(node, result) ==
+        // Wait for the result and log it to the console if (rclcpp::spin_until_future_complete(node, result) ==
             rclcpp::FutureReturnCode::SUCCESS)
         {